-For the ninth year in a row, Ambatovy is publishing our annual Sustainability Report.
-This report was prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option, and gives performance data for January through December 2018, following our eighth annual Sustainability Report covering 2017 that was published during the third quarter of 2018.
+For the tenth year in a row, Ambatovy is publishing our annual Sustainability Report.
+This report was prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option, and gives performance data for January through December 2019, following our ninth annual Sustainability Report covering 2018 that was published during the third quarter of 2019.

-The report provides information on Ambatovy's sustainability performance during the past year and focuses on key areas of interest for Ambatovy's stakeholders.
+The report provides information on Ambatovy's sustainability performance during 2019 and focuses on key areas of interest for Ambatovy's stakeholders.
 The accuracy of Ambatovy's Sustainability Report is validated through internal controls and internal approval processes.
-This 2018 Sustainability Report has not been externally assured; however, we submit annual reports to Malagasy authorities and to our national regulator (the National Office for the Environment or ONE) with information on our sustainability performance, and our work in the field is closely monitored and regularly reviewed by the ONE and Independent Engineers sent by our lenders.
+This 2019 Sustainability Report has not been externally assured; however, we submit annual reports to Malagasy authorities and to our national regulator (the National Office for the Environment or ONE) with information on our sustainability performance, and our work in the field is closely monitored and regularly reviewed by the ONE and Independent Engineers sent by our lenders.